 ARE YOU LOOKING FOR A CAREER, NOT JUST A JOB?

 A career at Buckeye Pacific as a lumber trader is unlike any other opportunity.
-If you can imagine running your own business and earning an income based on the work you put in, you are the kind of person we are looking for!
+If you value building relationships and earning an income based on the work you put in, you are the kind of person we are looking for!